podobu/wifimenu/README.md

 - Enable/Disable Wi-Fi device
 - Select the Wi-Fi interface to use
 - Connection options: forget, DNS, static IP...
+- Wireguard support
 - Connect to a hidden Wi-Fi network
 - Disconnect from the current connected Wi-Fi network
 - Shows if Wi-Fi network is secure via WPA 1/2
 - Shows signal level visually
 - A submenu to contain all of the above options
-- Translate to your language by modifying script variables
+- Translate to your language by modifying script variables in a configuration file
 - Can be use with your preferred launcher:
 	- wofi
 	- rofi